Kelly Dreller in Lake Havasu City, Arizona caught this meteor in late July 2016.

 The moon is a waxing crescent right now, so it now sets in the evening sky.
 In other words, we have deliciously dark skies for watching the Delta Aquariids, which are at their best in dark hours before dawn.
 You might see as many as 10 to 15 rather faint meteors per hour.

 The Perseid shower is expected to produce the greatest number of meteors on the night of August 11-12 or 12-13, 2017.
 However, the waning gibbous moon will obtrude on the Perseid show in 2017.

 But late July/early August might be a better time to watch meteors in 2017, before the moonlight becomes too overpowering.
 The Perseids are known to rise to a peak gradually, so they’ll be increasing in numbers every night over the coming weeks – although, at the same time, the moon will be increasing in brilliance.
 Plus the Delta Aquariids will be raining down steadily, night after night.

 Yes, you can watch from the South Hemisphere, too!
-The Delta Aquarids, especially, are a good shower for you.
-The Delta Aquarids fall more abundantly in the Southern Hemisphere, featuring perhaps 15 Delta Aquarid meteors per hour in an inky dark sky.
-All around the world, the radiant of the shower climbs highest up for the night around 2 to 3 a.m. local time (3 to 4 a.m. local daylight-saving time), but the radiant soars way higher in the Southern Hemisphere than at comparable latitudes in the Northern Hemisphere.
+The Delta Aquariids, especially, are a good shower for you.
+The Delta Aquarids fall more abundantly in the Southern Hemisphere, featuring perhaps 15 Delta Aquariid meteors per hour in an inky dark sky.
+All around the world, the radiant of the shower climbs highest up for the night around 2 to 3 a.m. local time (3 to 4 a.m. local Daylight Time), but the radiant soars way higher in the Southern Hemisphere than at comparable latitudes in the Northern Hemisphere.

-Bottom line: You won’t see as many meteors in late July and early August as you will at the Perseid meteor shower’s peak dates on August 11, 12 and 13.
-Even so, you might see a decent sprinkling of meteors during the final weekend of July 2016!
+Bottom line: Given dark skies, you won’t see as many meteors in late July and early August as you will at the Perseid meteor shower’s peak dates on the mornings of August 11, 12 and 13.
+But this year, in 2017, you won’t have much moon-free time for viewing the Perseids.